hflautert/XenServerBKP/README.md

 # Overview

-It works wirh scripts and crontab on xenserver host, and flags on xencenter interface.
+It works with scripts and crontab on xenserver host, and flags on xencenter interface.

 ## Scripts
 ````shel